knusbaum/robby/README.md

 Have something to proxy to.
 For example, listening on `0.0.0.0:8000`.

 Then, register a service with consul, including a `urlprefix-` tag.
-If robby is listening on the default port (9001), and your web service is accepting connections on `127.0.0.1:8000`, then this should work:
+If Robby is listening on the default port (9001), and your web service is accepting connections on `127.0.0.1:8000`, then this should work:
 ```
 curl -X PUT -H "Content-Type: application/json" -d '{ "Name": "TEST", "Tags": ["urlprefix-localhost:9001"], "Port": 8000, "Address": "127.0.0.1" }' http://127.0.0.1:8500/v1/agent/service/register
 ```
 Adjust the `"Port"` and `"Address"` fields as necessary.

-Run robby
+Run Robby
 ```
 cargo run
 ```